TGElder/rust/frontier/README.md

 Exit by closing the window.

-Rotation and zooming are centred on the avatar when the camera is locked on the avatar.
-Otherwise the cursor position is used as the centre (similar to Google Maps).
-Note that, in this mode, you cannot rotate with the cursor over an unexplored tile.

 Pausing, saving and exiting are not immediate as the game must bring all its threads to a restorable state.
 Check the terminal if you're not sure what is happening.